showtime-xyz/nft-editions/README.md

 - transfer ownership of the edition to the `msg.sender`
 - emit a `CreatedEdition(uint256 editionId, address creator, uint256 editionSize, address newEdition)` event

+## 🏴‍☠️ How do I enable OpenSea operator filtering?

+After deploying an edition, call `enableDefaultOperatorFilter()` to subscribe to the default OpenSea filter or `setOperatorFilter(address operatorFilter)` to pick a different one

 ## 💁‍♂️ How do I create different kinds of editions?